Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: The policy gradient estimator under nonstationarity

-As a starting point in our analysis, we consider the untruncated DQ estimator, i.e., the estimator $\hat{\tau}_k$ in \eqref{eq:trunc_DQ_est} with $k = T$.
-We show that this estimator can be naturally interpreted as an approximate policy gradient, and use this interpretation to quantify its bias via a Taylor approximation argument.
+As a starting point in our analysis, we consider the untruncated policy gradient (PG) estimator, i.e., $k = T$.
+We show how this estimator can be naturally interpreted as an estimation of the policy gradient for the Bernoulli randomization policy, and use this interpretation to quantify its bias via a Taylor approximation argument.
 We start with some preliminary definitions.

 \paragraph{Value function.} Define the {\em value function} under the Bernoulli randomized policy $\pi_\theta$ as the average outcome over the horizon $[T]$, i.e., in our setting with nonstationary Markovian environments,